temporalio/documentation/docs/typescript/interceptors.md

 Interceptors are commonly used to add tracing and authorization to the scheduling and execution of Workflows and Activities.
 You can compare these to "middleware" in other frameworks.

-The Node.js SDK comes with an optional interceptor package that adds tracing with [opentelemetry](https://www.npmjs.com/package/@temporalio/interceptors-opentelemetry).
+The TypeScript SDK comes with an optional interceptor package that adds tracing with [opentelemetry](https://www.npmjs.com/package/@temporalio/interceptors-opentelemetry).
 See how to use it in this [sample](https://github.com/temporalio/sdk-node/tree/main/samples/interceptors-opentelemetry).

 ## Interceptor types